smil-thakur/global-agent-hackathon-may-2025/submissions/Clippy/README.md

 https://github.com/global-agent-hackathon/global-agent-hackathon-may-2025

 This project is being developed as part of the Global Agent Hackathon – May 2025.
-Let’s build the future of intelligent agents, one utility at a time.
+Let's build the future of intelligent agents, one utility at a time.

 ---

 ## 📬 Contact

-Feel free to reach out or connect on GitHub if you’d like to collaborate or contribute!
+Feel free to reach out or connect on GitHub if you'd like to collaborate or contribute!

-⸻
+---